 2. Choose only suitable photos

-Remember the drunken photo from the back of a taxi on your 21st birthday?
+Remember the drunken photo from the back of a taxi on that messy night out?
 Or that photo of you sprawled across the bathroom floor at 2am?
 It’s a no-no from us… and will be from prospective employers too!

 3. Remove any inappropriate content